-We’ve Got American Motors Touch Up Paint
+American Motors Touch Up Paint

-At the outset of the company was a merger, the biggest in American history at the time.
+At the outset of this company was a merger - the biggest in American history at the time.
 When the Nash-Kelvinator Corporation and the Hudson Motor Car Company merged in 1954, the goal was to form a new business capable of competing with the Big American Three of the automobile industry; General Motors, Ford and Chrysler.
 This association allowed for American Motors to combine Nash and Hudson's production line, the newly formed entity was then able to sell its cars at a cheaper price, thus being able to compete on a price level.

-At the end of the 60’s, the company dropped the brand Rambler in favor of its own name.
+At the end of the sixties, the company dropped the brand Rambler in favor of its own name.
 Starting in 1969, all models sold in North America were sold under the name American Motors or AMC.
 The next year the brand expanded its offering with the purchase of the Kaiser-Jeep Corporation.
-This purchase allowed AMC to offer its customers Jeep light trucks and SUVs along with a handful of government contracts for the military.
+This purchase allowed AMC to offer its customers Jeep light trucks and SUVs, along with a handful of government contracts for the military.

 Before long, the highest grossing division of AMC was its Jeep lineup and the company struck a deal with French automaker Renault to inject new capital into the company.
-The financial struggles that American Motors endured during that time were only beginning.
+The financial struggles that American Motors endured during that time was only beginning.
 When the oil crisis hit, the Jeep sales were affected and not only did AMC face the Big Three but also the newly arrived Japanese automakers.
 This massive entry of Asian cars hit home for AMC who was previously dominant in the U.S. small car segment of the market.
 With this situation in mind, AMC turned to its French partner in order to receive the capital necessary to modernize its aging manufacturing plants.
 By 1983, the French company owned close to 50% of the brand.